zacattac/digital-garden-jekyll-template/_notes/music.md

 permalink: /music
 ---

-I'm trying to keep track of more [[albums i'm listening to in 2022]].
+I'm trying to keep track of more albums I'm [[albums i'm listening to in 2022|listening to in 2022]]

 ## Things I've Been Listening to This Week